hkravtsov/hla/README.md

 ## 4.2.
 Active posts + metadata

+# 4.2.1.
+The requirements

+# 4.2.1.1.
+Replication

+Replicate chat message data across multiple servers or data centers to ensure data availability and redundancy.
+In the context of the project bi-directional replication seems like the most effective solution because applications can write to the local db within each datacenter, and read across multiple dbs for a global view of all information.

+# 4.2.1.2.
+Partitioning
+The primary use of partitioning is scalability.
+Distributed search, aggregations (including map-reduce) is highly desired features of the application.

+# 4.2.1.3.
+Transactions
+No needed.

+# 4.2.1.4.
+Integrity
+Data integrity exists to ensure the data remains accurate and uncompromised throughout this process.
+There are no legal or financial consequences for the system owner.

+# 4.2.1.5.
+Consensus
+Consensus algorithms are needed to guarantee a total order of messages, ensuring that all nodes process messages in the same sequence.

+# 4.2.1.6.
+PACELC
+Independently of network partition, consistency must be preferred.

+# 4.2.2.
+Architectural proposal

 | Parameter              | Value         | Comment                                                                                                                                                                                                                                                                                                                   |
 |------------------------|---------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Nature                 | Dynamic       | Every post is unique, updatable and must be indexed for full-text search                                                                                                                                                                                                                                                  |